sevenfifty777/DCS-foothold-Normandy/README.md

   - Reduced server load through efficient event handling

 ### **Enhanced F10 Commands**
-- `upgradeallred` - Upgrades all Red coalition zones
-- `upgradeallblue` - Upgrades all Blue coalition zones
+- `upgradeallblue` - Upgrades all Blue coalition zones, same as `upgradeallred`

 ### **Notes**
 - Harbor Tug boats are set as immortal , they are used only to ensure hidden zone belong to correct coallition